Fulgurance/ISM/README.md

 like GCC flags, number of parallels jobs, custom machine targets.

 ## About
-It's actually highly experimental, and actually it's only possible to build the Cross-Toolchain of the LFS book.
+It's actually highly experimental.
+Now with the guide, it's actually possible to build the Cross-Toolchain and all of the Temporary Tools of the LFS book.
 Don't use that in a production environment, only in a virtual machine, except if you assume you are totally crazy (this is possible).